-Pinterest Scales Daily Log Search and Analytics from 500 GB to 1.7 TB and Reduces Costs by 30% Using Amazon OpenSearch Service (successor to Amazon Elasticsearch Service)
+Pinterest Scales Daily Log Search and Analytics from 500 GB to 1.7 TB and Reduces Costs by 30% Using Amazon OpenSearch Service

 In 2016, Pinterest—one of the largest visual-bookmarking tools and social networks in the world, now with 400 million monthly active users and growing—was creating 300 GB of logs daily, and that volume was increasing rapidly.
 But the self-managed open-source Elasticsearch tool the company used to search and analyze the data couldn’t handle the scale.
 It required constant administrative work from the company’s engineering staff, resulting in ineffective data analysis and an unsustainable operational overhead.
 Pinterest moved to a third-party proprietary Elasticsearch solution but ultimately found the cost to be unsustainable and the solution to be unable to scale with demand.